AntoineParat/delicious/README.md

 -  Server Deployment
 	> Deployed on [Heroku](https://foodelicious.herokuapp.com/).

+ - User account
+	> User can create an account to add, rate and review restaurants.
+From his account he can view his reviews' history or edit them.
+Moreover he can update email and password, and upload profil picture.

+- Authentification
+	> Sign up / Sign in / Sign out with **encrypted password** stored in database.

+- Vuex Store
+	>Is used to handle data.

 -  Middleware
 	 >User's credentials are checked before protected routes.

 - Cookies and JSON Web Tokens
 	> Are used to manage **Authorization**

-- Vuex Store
-	>Is used to handle data.

- - User account
-	> You can create your account in order to add, rate and review restaurants.

 -   Database Schemas and Document Relationships
-	> Three models are used and managed with [Mongoose](https://mongoosejs.com/) : User, Store and Reviews.
+	> Three models are used and managed with **Mongoose** : User, Store and Reviews.

 -  REST API endpoints
 	> RESTful API with **Node** and  **Express**.

 -  MVC Pattern

+- Send emails
+ > Welcome emails, password reset flow and cancellation emails are sent with **SendGrid**